FDA-AI/FDAi/docs/budget.md

 # Budget

+> **Note:** This is a work in progress.
+Edits and contributions appreciated!

-## Phase 0: Collabathon and Talent Acquisition
+## Phase 0: Virtual Global Collabathon
 - Collabathon Planning: $5,000 - $10,000
 - Hosting the Collabathon: $3,000 - $7,000

+## Phase 1: Hire Project Architect/Project Manager
 - Framework Architect and Project Manager: $80,000 - $120,000

-## Phase 1: Research and Alignment
-- Alignment Workshops: $1,000 - $3,000

 ## Phase 2: Autonomous Coordination Agent Planning
 - Development Plan for Autonomous Agent: Included in the project manager's salary